2020–21 Iraqi Women's Football League

 The 2020–21 Iraqi Women's Football League was the second season of the Iraqi Women's Football League, and the first since the 2015–16 campaign.
 The season started on 31 December 2020 and ended on 12 April 2021.
 Naft Al-Shamal were crowned champions of the league by winning all six of their games.

 Teams

-Four teams participated in the competition: Biladi, Naft Al-Shamal, Nineveh Girls and Shabab Al-Mustaqbal.
+Four teams participated in the competition: Biladi, Naft Al-Shamal, Fatat Nineveh and Shabab Al-Mustaqbal.